ballerina-platform/module-ballerina-soap/README.md

 #### Inbound Security Configurations

-- `InboundSecurityConfig`: Represents the record for inbound security configurations to verify and decrypt SOAP envelopes.
+- `InboundSecurityConfig`: Represents the record for outbound security configurations to verify and decrypt SOAP envelopes.
   - Fields:
-    - `crypto:PublicKey` verificationKey : The public key to verify the signature of the SOAP envelope
-    - `crypto:PrivateKey`|`crypto:PublicKey` decryptionKey : The private key to decrypt the SOAP envelope
+    - `crypto:KeyStore` decryptKeystore - The keystore to decrypt the SOAP envelope
-    - `SignatureAlgorithm` signatureAlgorithm : The algorithm to verify the SOAP envelope
+    - `crypto:KeyStore` signatureKeystore - The keystore to verify the signature of the SOAP envelope
-    - `EncryptionAlgorithm` decryptionAlgorithm : The algorithm to decrypt the SOAP body

 ### Apply Security Policies